foolmarks/images_to_npy/README.md

 Notes:

 1. If `--normalize` is specified, the x array will be of float32 type, otherwise uint8 is used.
 2. If `--resize` is specified, the images will be resized and center cropped to input_height x input_width.
-If `--resize` is not specified, the images must all be of dimensions input_height x input_width.
+If `--resize` is not specified, the images must all be of dimensions input_height x input_width before running the script.